official-elinas/zeus-llm-trainer/README.md

 # 🦙🌲🤏 Alpaca-LoRA

+- 2023/05/16 - **xformers info**
+    - I have tested twice with `xformers` producing strange loss that drops back down after a certain amount of steps, though it might be nothing serious for a full training session.
+If you use it, please test with and without.
 - 2023/05/14 - **Continuing rewrite**
     - Fixed LoRA adapter saving.
 Currently, it saves full model and adapter.
     - Allow for usage of passing arg `--gradient_accumulation_steps=<steps>` OR `--global_batch_size=<batch_size>`